Need an EPC in Lewisham?

 An Assessor has to carry out a visit to the property to obtain the necessary data for the EPC.
 They are qualified and must be a continuing member of an approved Government certification scheme.

 Your Assessor will take dimensions of the property and also obtain information regarding the existing lighting, heating system, glazing and existing insulation.
-A typical size property will take around 20 and 30 minutes..
+It takes between 20 and 40 minutes, depending on the complexity of the property..

-The information is then entered into approved government software which then produces the EPC.
+The information is then input approved government software which then creates the EPC.
 The EPC Certificate will then be lodged on the national EPC register and you will receive it by email typically in 2 to 3 days.
-In the event you require it quickly, for a small additional cost, we can arrange for you to get it the same day.
+However, should you need to have your EPC quickly, for a modest additional charge, we can produce an EPC for you on the same day of the visit.
+We call this an express EPC.

 That’s it, its all doneYour EPC is then valid for ten years